Results and questions on matchings in groups and vector subspaces of fields: Matchings in abelian groups

 Matchings $A\rightarrow B$ are clearly in correspondence with the perfect matchings in $\mathcal{G}_{A,B}$ (cf. Definition \ref{main definition}).

 \begin{question} Is there a graph-theoretical interpretation of acyclic matchings from $A$ to $B$? \end{question}

 In view of the preceding discussion, enumerating matchings $A\rightarrow B$ amounts to counting perfect matchings in a bipartite graph.
-There is an extensive literature on the problem of counting the number of matchings in a graph; see \cite{MR2889590, MR2438582} for recent developments and open problems on this topic.
+There is an extensive literature on the problem of counting the number of matchings in a graph \cite{MR2889590, MR2438582}.
 In particular, it is well-known that the number of perfect matchings in a simple undirected graph $\mathcal{G}$ is not larger than the square root of the \textit{permanent} of its adjacency matrix with equality if $\mathcal{G}$ is bipartite \cite{MR136399,kasteleyn1961statistics}.
-Recall that the definition of the permanent of a square matrix $M=[m_{i,j}]_{1\leq i,j\leq n}$ is similar to that of the determinant except for the sign associated with each term in the summation:

-Going back to the problem of counting the matchings, as mentioned above, an upper bound for the number of perfect matchings in a graph $\mathcal{G}$ is given by $\sqrt{{\rm{per}}(M_\mathcal{G})}$ where $M_\mathcal{G}$ is the adjacency matrix of $\mathcal{G}$.
-We have equality if $\mathcal{G}$ is bipartite.
 In the case of the bipartite graph $\mathcal{G}_{A,B}$ whose vertices are partitioned into two parts $A$ and $B$ of the same size, the permanent of the adjacency matrix is the square of that of the \textit{biadjacency matrix}